tisztamo/Junior/prompt.md

 Requirements:

-During the interactive session, whenever the prompt descriptor file changes, reprint it!
-Avoid new dependencies if possible!
+During the web session, whenever the prompt descriptor file changes, update it on the screen!